 I think that any energy drink that leaves you in a sluggish heap 2 hours after drinking it isn’t worth drinking at all.

-I find that with a lot of sugar free energy drinks I actually don’t experience any crash, I simply gently come back down to my baseline energy levels from before having the energy drink, which is ideal.
+I find that with a lot of sugar-free energy drinks I actually don’t experience any crashes, I simply gently come back down to my baseline energy levels from before having the energy drink, which is ideal.

 Energy Drink Recommendations

 There are many good choices when it comes to energy drinks.
 Here’s a quick list to help you get started:

 - 5 Hour Energy